John Vaughan1

 F, #34477, d.
 28 January 1676

-Susan Longueville, Baroness Grey (of Ruthin) was the daughter of Charles Longueville, 12th Lord Grey (of Ruthin) and Frances Nevill.1 She married Sir Henry Yelverton, 2nd Bt., son of Sir Christopher Yelverton, 1st Bt. and Anne Twysden.1 She died on 28 January 1676.1
+Susan Longueville, Baroness Grey (of Ruthin) was the daughter of Charles Longueville, 12th Baron Grey (of Ruthin) and Frances Nevill.1 She married Sir Henry Yelverton, 2nd Bt., son of Sir Christopher Yelverton, 1st Bt. and Anne Twysden.1 She died on 28 January 1676.1

-Her married name became Yelverton.1 She succeeded to the title of 13th Baroness Grey, of Ruthin [E., 1325] on 17 June 1643, suo jure.1
+Her married name became Yelverton.1 She succeeded as the 13th Baroness Grey, of Ruthin [E., 1325] on 17 June 1643, suo jure.1

 Children of Susan Longueville, Baroness Grey (of Ruthin) and Sir Henry Yelverton, 2nd Bt.